jkroepke/openvpn-auth-oauth2/docs/Configuration.md

 If installed through a Linux package, the file `/etc/sysconfig/openvpn-auth-oauth2` allows configuration of openvpn-auth-oauth2 through environment variables.

+Take a look at the [FAQ](./FAQ) section, for common questions, issues and solutions.

 ## Configuration file

 openvpn-auth-oauth2 supports configuration via a YAML file.
 The file can be passed via the `--config` flag.